sboccio/sboccio/README.md

-- 👋 Hi, I’m @sboccio
+- 👋 Hi, I’m Steve Boccio.
-- 👀 I’m interested in All things Dynamics, SQL, and  PowerApp.
+- 👀 I’m interested in all things Dynamics, SQL, and  PowerApp.
-- 🌱 I’m currently learning D365 F&O, PowerApps.
+- 🌱 I’m currently learning X++ object extension, PowerApps and upgrading to D365 F&O.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Dynamics F&O upgrades and all it entails.
-- 📫 How to reach me ...
+- 📫 How to reach me ... steven.boccio@appliedmedical.net

 <!---
 sboccio/sboccio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.